Perception-ui/fly_/README.md

 ## THE SPECIFIC OBJECTIVES
-1.To improve booking conversion rates.
+1. To improve booking conversion rates.

-2.To enhance customer segmentation by identifying distinct customer segments based on booking patterns and use the information to tailor marketing strategies, services or offers to specific groups.
+2. To enhance customer segmentation by identifying distinct customer segments based on booking patterns and use the information to tailor marketing strategies, services or offers to specific groups.

-3.To increase ancilliary service adoption and optimize marketing or pricing strategies for these services.
+3. To increase ancilliary service adoption and optimize marketing or pricing strategies for these services.

-4.Optimize Operational Efficiency using patterns related to flight_day and flight_hour to optimize flight schedules, staffing, and other operational aspects.
+4. Optimize Operational Efficiency using patterns related to flight_day and flight_hour to optimize flight schedules, staffing, and other operational aspects.

-5.Improve route specific strategies.
+5. Improve route specific strategies.

 These objectives can be interconnected, and addressing one may positively impact others.

 ## RESEARCH QUESTIONS
-1.Booking conversion analysis: What are the primary factors inluencing booking completion and how do the vary across different sales channels?
+1. Booking conversion analysis: What are the primary factors inluencing booking completion and how do the vary across different sales channels?
 Can the purchase_lead time be optimized to improve booking conversion rates without adversely affecting other aspects?

 The most important factor with a predictive model is the quality of the data you use to train the machine learning algorithms.
 For this task, you must manipulate and prepare the provided customer booking data so that you can build a high-quality predictive model.